The World Tonight (Philippine TV program): Revitalization (2015–present)

 On January 12, 2015, 3 days before the Philippine visit of Pope Francis, The World Tonight reformatted as part of the "internationalization" of the ABS-CBN News Channel.
-It moved to an earlier timeslot at 9:00pm and expanded into a 1-hour newscast to compete with State of the Nation of then GMA News TV (now GTV) and CNN Philippines Nightly News of CNN Philippines, among other newscasts on the timeslot.
+It moved to an earlier timeslot at 9:00 PM and expanded into a 1-hour newscast.
 New segments & reports with original content were also aired during the launching day.

 On November 21, 2016, The World Tonight celebrated its 50th anniversary.
 Also this year, ANC marked its 20th anniversary.
 As part of the celebration of the two important milestones for the channel, an ANC X event was held at 8 Rockwell on December 7, 2016, which was attended by ABS-CBN executives, past and present anchors of The World Tonight and ANC, and prominent members of the business community.
 A documentary on the history of "The World Tonight" was aired on ANC on December 30, 2016.

 On March 30, 2017, Palma took a sabbatical leave and Tony Velasquez temporarily took over as the program's main anchor.
 On January 29, 2018, Palma returned to the newscast after the leave, making her and Velasquez as the main anchors of the program.